-Column 1 Term Column 2 Definition Secondary dwelling A dwelling used in conjunction with, and subordinate to, a dwelling house on the same lot.
+Column 1 Term Column 2 Definition Plot ratio The ratio of gross floor area to the area of the site.
+Primary street frontage Means: (a) where a lot is vacant, the frontage most commonly addressed by other buildings in the block as the front of the lot; or (b) where a lot is not vacant, the frontage to which the front of the existing building addresses the street.
+Private open space An outdoor space for the exclusive use of occupants of a building.
+Projection area(s) Area or areas within a local government area for which a local government carries out demand growth projections.
+Rear lot A lot which has access to a road by means only of an access strip which forms part of the lot, or by means only of an easement over adjoining land.
+Road frontage A road that is formed and constructed to Councils minimum standard.
+Scenic route A road or tourist drive through an area containing significant natural features and/or landscapes.
+Secondary dwelling A dwelling used in conjunction with, and subordinate to, a dwelling house on the same lot.
 A secondary dwelling may be constructed under a dwelling house, be attached to a dwelling house or be free standing.
 Secondary street frontage The frontage of a lot which abuts a second street.
 Service catchment An area serviced by an infrastructure network.
 An infrastructure network is made up of one or more service catchments.
 Service catchments are determined by the network type and how it has been designed to operate and provide service to the urban areas.
 Note-for example: stormwater network service catchments can be delineated to align with watershed boundaries open space network service catchment can be determined using local government accessibility standards water network service catchment can be established as the area serviced by a particular reservoir.
 Setback For a building or structure, the shortest distance measured horizontally from the outer most projection of a building or structure to the vertical projection of the boundary of the lot.
-Signface area The area of the face of a sign, measured from the outside edges of the sign.
+Sign face area The area of the face of a sign, measured from the outside edges of the sign.
 Site Any land on which development is carried out or is proposed to be carried out whether such land comprises the whole or part of one lot or more than one lot if each of such lots is contiguous.
 Site cover The proportion of the site covered by a building(s), structure(s) attached to the building(s) and carport(s), calculated to the outer most projections of the building(s) and expressed as a percentage.
 The term does not include: (a) any structure or part thereof included in a landscaped open space area such as a gazebo or shade structure (b) basement car parking areas located wholly below ground level. (c) eaves and sun shading devices.
-Storey A space that is situated between one floor level and the floor level next above, or if there is no floor above, the ceiling or roof above, but not a space that contains only: (a) a lift shaft, stairway or meter room (b) a bathroom, shower room, laundry, water closet, or other sanitary compartment (c) a combination of the above.
-A mezzanine is a storey.
-A roofed structure on or part of a rooftop that does not solely accommodate building plant and equipment is a storey.
-A basement is not a storey.
-Streetscape The collective combination of urban form elements that constitute the view of a street and it's public and private domains.
-These elements include buildings, roads, footpaths, vegetation, open spaces and street furniture.
-Structure As defined in the Building Code of Australia as amended from time to time.